Installation, IDEs etc.

 Directory with the code related to specific venv.

-If venv was created with association to specific project dir (
+If venv was created with association to specific project dir (-a <path/to/project/

 ) - after switching to it virtualenvwrapper will chande current directory to project.